fairrent.ie

 In most cases, no — not without a valid legal reason and proper notice.
 Irish law sets out specific grounds for eviction, and your landlord must follow strict procedures.
 Here's what you need to know.

-Under the Residential Tenancies Acts, a landlord can only end a tenancy for one of the following reasons:
+Under the Residential Tenancies Acts, a landlord can only end a tenancy for one of these specific reasons:

-The landlord or an immediate family member must intend to occupy the property as their principal residence.
+Must intend to occupy as their principal residence.

-• Property no longer suitable for number of occupants
+Property no longer suitable for the number of occupants.

 The tenant must first be given a formal written warning and a reasonable opportunity to remedy the breach before eviction can proceed.